hyperledger/governance/charter.md

 # Project Charter

-## Hyperledger Project Charter
+## Hyperledger Foundation Charter

 #### The Linux Foundation

-#### Effective 22 January 2016 (Amended 20 December 2019)
+#### Effective 22 January 2016 | Last amended 13 October 2021

-**1. Mission of Hyperledger Project (“HLP”).**
+**1. Mission of the Hyperledger Foundation.**

-The mission of HLP is to:
+The mission of the Hyperledger Foundation is to:

-a. create an enterprise grade, open source distributed ledger framework and code base, upon which users can build and run robust, industry-specific applications, platforms and hardware systems to support business transactions.
+a.
+Foster and coordinate the premier community of software developers building enterprise grade open source software, in the form of platforms, libraries, tools and solutions, for multiparty systems using blockchain, distributed ledger, and related technologies.

-b. create an open source, technical community to benefit the ecosystem of HLP solution providers and users, focused on blockchain and shared ledger use cases that will work across a variety of industry solutions;
+b.
+Host the technical infrastructure for the Foundation, establishing a neutral home for community infrastructure, meetings, events, and collaborative discussions.

-c. promote participation of leading members of the ecosystem, including developers, service and solution providers and end users; and
+c.
+Drive broad adoption of the technology by building a substantial and diverse ecosystem of solution providers delivering production solutions and networks, and organizing industry end-users.

-d. host the infrastructure for HLP, establishing a neutral home for community infrastructure, meetings, events and collaborative discussions and providing structure around the business and technical governance of HLP.
+d.
+Advocate for the use and adoption of enterprise multiparty systems technologies through marketing, education and outreach; and work with other aligned organizations to accelerate implementation and public acceptance.

 **2. Membership.**

 a.
-HLP shall be composed of Premier, General and Associate Members.
-All Premier and General Members must be current corporate members of The Linux Foundation (at any level) to participate in HLP as a member.
-Anyone may propose a contribution to HLP’s technical codebase regardless of membership status.
-All participants in HLP, including Associate Members, enjoy the privileges and undertake the obligations described in this Hyperledger Project Charter, as from time to time amended by the Governing Board with the approval of The Linux Foundation (“LF”).
-During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the HLP may from time to time adopt with notice to members.
+The Hyperledger Foundation shall be composed of Premier, General, and Associate Members.
+All Premier and General Members must be current corporate members of The Linux Foundation (at any level) to participate in the Hyperledger Foundation as a member.
+Anyone may propose a contribution to the Hyperledger Foundation’s technical codebase regardless of membership status.
+All participants in the Hyperledger Foundation, including Associate Members, enjoy the privileges and undertake the obligations described in this Hyperledger Foundation Charter, as from time to time amended by the Governing Board with the approval of The Linux Foundation (“LF”).
+During the term of their membership, all members will comply with all such policies as the LF Board of Directors and/or the Hyperledger Foundation may from time to time adopt with notice to members.

 b.
-The Associate Member category of membership is limited to non-profits, open source projects, and government entities, and requires approval by the Governing Board of HLP (“Governing Board”), or, if the Governing Board sets criteria for joining as an Associate Member, the meeting of such criteria.
-If the Associate Member is a membership organization, Associate Membership in HLP does not confer any benefits or rights to the members of the Associate Member.
+The Associate Member category of membership is limited to non-profits, open source projects, and government entities, and requires approval by the Governing Board of the Hyperledger Foundation (“Governing Board”), or, if the Governing Board sets criteria for joining as an Associate Member, the meeting of such criteria.
+If the Associate Member is a membership organization, Associate Membership in the Hyperledger Foundation does not confer any benefits or rights to the members of the Associate Member.

 c.
-Premier Members shall be entitled to appoint a representative to the Governing Board, the Marketing Committee and any other committees established by the Governing Board.
+Premier Members shall be entitled to appoint a representative to the Governing Board, the Marketing Committee and any other committees established by the Governing Board, excluding, for avoidance of doubt, appointment of a representative to the TSC; election to the TSC is as set forth in Section 4 below.

 d.
 General Members shall be entitled to annually elect one representative to the Governing Board for every ten (10) General Members, up to a maximum of two (2) representatives, provided that there shall always be at least one (1) General Member representative, even if there are less than ten (10) General Members.
 The election process shall be determined by the Governing Board.

 e.
-Premier Members, General Members and Associate Members shall be entitled to:
+Premier Members, General Members, and Associate Members shall be entitled to:

 i. participate in Project general meetings, initiatives, events and any other activities; and

-ii. identify themselves as members of, or participants in, HLP.
+ii. identify themselves as members of the Hyperledger Foundation.

 **3. Governing Board**